planet-nine-app/planet-nine/README.md

 ![The Drake Equation, which relates the number of extraterrestrial civilizations to a bunch of factors of unknown values](https://i.insider.com/5b3a6c014447272a008b46a1?width=2400)

-I won't go through all of this, but the gist is basically if we can figure out how many planets there are or have been, and multiply that by the rate at which they generate life, that'd give us a rough estimate.
+I won't go through all of this, but the gist is basically if we can figure out how many planets there are or have been, and multiply that by the rate at which they generate life, and the longevity of that life, that'd give us a rough estimate of how many alien species are out there.

 Now Drake came up with this equation back in 1961 when the only planets we knew about were the ones in our solar system, and our thoughts about our collective longevity were being seriously questioned.
 Since this time we've found planets _everywhere_, and for many our thoughts about whether we'll find life off of Earth have shifted from if to when.